fredilarsen/ModuleInterface/README.md

 Web pages are not included so far, but the included PHP scripts make it trivial to transfer settings and values between web pages and the database as JSON using jquery or what you like best.
 A working web page template controlling and visualizing output from one or more example modules is planned to be included.

-Here is a snapshot of my own responsive home automation web page, running on a server on my own LAN:
+Here is a snapshot of my own responsive home automation web page, running on a server on my own LAN, with access from the outside and mobile phone through VPN:

 ![Web Page Example](/images/WebPageExample.png)